 Before the asset browser will work, we need to do two things:

-The library is a location (or several locations) on our computer where Blender can find assets we want available in the browser.
-After we do this, we will have to “mark” our individual assets.
+The library is a location (or several locations) on our computer where Blender can find assets we want in the browser.

-To do this, we go into the User Preferences and find the tab on the left labeled “File Paths.”
+To add a library path, we go into the User Preferences and find the tab on the left labeled “File Paths.”
 Toward the bottom we find “Asset Libraries.”

-There should be a default library set up labeled “User Library.”
+There should be a default library labeled “User Library.”
 This probably isn’t where we store our assets.
 We can leave it and add a new one.
 Or we can change it.

 The column on the left is where we name our library.
 The column on the right is where we give the file path for a folder containing the assets.
-There’s a plus icon (+) below where we can add additional library paths.
+There’s a plus icon (+) below to can add additional library paths.

 If we choose to use only one library, that is fine.
 We can organize a single library using “catalogs” which are covered later.
 Or, we may have (for example) one library path for models and another for materials, etc.

 How we choose to manage our libraries is entirely up to us.
-But we will need to have at least one library set up with a file path containing .Blend files with the assets we will want available in the browser.
+But we will need at least one library with a file path containing .Blend files which contain our desired assets.

-The bottom line is the Asset Browser will only look for assets in a .Blend file which is contained inside one of the identified file paths (aka “libraries”) we identify in the preferences.
+The Asset Browser will only look for assets in a .Blend file which is contained inside one of the identified libraries.

 Marking Assets in Blender’s Asset Browser